hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Social Features/Creating Custom Friends Lists.md

 ## Creating a Player List

 Before we can start searching for players to add to our list we need to be able to get a collection of player information we can query so that we can filter our search requests.
 In this example, we'll be storing some of the important player information in this player list so we can search for user-names, countries, and so on.
-To start, we'll create a new player-doc each time a player registers with GameSparks.
-We will do this in the [RegistrationResponse](/API Documentation/Request API/Authentication/RegistrationRequest.md) script.
+Therfore to start, we'll create a new player-doc each time a player registers with GameSparks and we'll do this in the [RegistrationResponse](/API Documentation/Request API/Authentication/RegistrationRequest.md) script.

 *1.* Go to *Configurator>Cloud Code*.